Osborne House: Preservation

 Since 1986, Osborne House has been under the care of English Heritage.
 It is open to the public.
 The house is listed Grade I on the National Heritage List for England, and the landscaped park and gardens are listed Grade II* on the Register of Historic Parks and Gardens.

 The former Naval College's cricket pavilion was converted into a holiday cottage in 2004.
 Since 2005, the house has occasionally hosted picnic-style concerts on the lawn outside the main house.

-Queen Victoria's private beach at Osborne, including her personal bathing machine, was opened to the public for the first time in July 2012, following an extensive restoration programme.
+Queen Victoria's private beach at Osborne was opened to the public for the first time in July 2012.